david088/Solar/README.md

 ***s!about*** - Display bot information and its commands.\
 ***s!signup*** - Displays a message to welcome user to join the program and sends a DM to the user for further instructions (including user setting and ennter personal health data).

-### Our bot also supports Discord's slash commands
+### Our bot also supports Discord's slash commands!!
 Exchange command prefix with "/" to activiate the command and see its commnad description.
 (Ex. s!about -> /about)

 ## Project Goals (User Cases) :woman_health_worker::man_health_worker: